rage/programming-21/data/part-13/4-more-pygame-techniques.md

 After this section

-- You will know how the title of the pygame window
+- You will know how to change the title of the pygame window
 - You will be able to draw shapes with pygame
 - You will know how to display text in your window